 The popularity of sports is likely due to the long list of benefits that they offer, both to individuals, and to the population as a whole.
 For those that participate, the advantages include a decreased rate of heart disease, stroke, diabetes, cancer, obesity, and mental health problems.
 Team based sports help build confidence and self-esteem, especially in children, which in turn can contribute to reduced crime rates.
 Even those that don't participate in sports themselves can benefit.
 According to sportengland.org, sports in the UK are an ₤11 billion per year industry, employing more than 400,000 people.

 Importance of Eyesight in Sports

 When playing sports, some senses are more important that others.
-Smell and taste, for example, are rather unimportant for almost any sport imaginable.
+Smell and taste, for example, are rather unimportant for almost any sport imaginable unless you count speed eating as a sport.
 Hearing is critical for team based sports that require communication and team work.
 But more than any other sense, vision is absolutely critical.
 No matter the sport, a vast majority of sensory input is taken in through the eyes.

 Because so much of body coordination begins with what the eyes see, it's vital to make sure they're seeing as clearly as possible.
 Any improvements that can be made to an athlete’s eye sight will have a direct improvement on his or her performance, for both competitive and recreational sports, no matter the skill level.

 Before any improvements can be made, a baseline score needs to be established using a sports vision evaluation.
 The evaluation (available from Optometrists with experience in the subject) will measure more than just visual acuity, but several other facets of visual performance as well, including consistency, accuracy, and ocular stamina.
 Tests will be administered that focus on eye dominance, visual tracking, hand-eye coordination, depth perception, peripheral awareness, colour identification, light sensitivity, contrast sensitivity, and visual reaction times.